Toujeo (Insulin Glargine)

 • We will only match the current advertised price.

 • Products must be identical and in stock at the time of placing an order with a licensed mail order pharmacy.
-The must be a member of CIPA (Canadian International Pharmacy Association).
+They must be an online Canadian pharmacy with an address in Canada.

 • Products must be authentic in brand and size (same manufacturer, same country of manufacture, same pack size, same strength and same quantity).